 To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as the primary energy source.

 Additionally, the liver has become efficient at converting fatty acids into ketones (Ketogenesis).
-Your mitochondria are also able to easily use the ketones as energy
+Your mitochondria are also able to easily use the ketones as energy.

 The secret to the success of the Ketogenic Diet is its ability to change the way the human body fuels itself at the cellular level.
+The ability to use fat AND glucose as energy will keep you from getting that uncomfortable hangry feeling.
+Most people are what’s known as “sugar burners” and only use glucose as energy.

 It’s actually quite amazing how the process works.
 I will use a car engine as an example.
 You have two main types of internal combustion engines, gasoline-powered and diesel-powered and they will only function with the proper type of fuel.